Skip to page navigation

 AAJs also receive locality payments under 5 U.S.C.
 5304.
 Locality rates for AAJs may not exceed the rate for level III of the Executive Schedule.

-Setting Pay for Newly-Appointed AAJ
+Setting Pay for a Newly-Appointed AAJ

 The head of each agency must fix the rate of basic pay for each AAJ position within the agency.